pulumi/registry/themes/default/content/registry/packages/nxos/installation-configuration.md

 ---
+# WARNING: this file was fetched from https://raw.githubusercontent.com/lbrlabs/pulumi-nxos/v0.0.2/docs/installation-configuration.md
+# Do not edit by hand unless you're certain you know what you are doing!
 title: Cisco NX OS Installation & Configuration
 meta_desc: Information on how to install the Cisco NX OS.
 layout: package